 - 9.3 As mentioned in 9.2, management can choose not to accept / implement the recommendations raised by internal audit.
-In all such instances this will be reported through to the Financial Scrutiny and Audit Committee, especially in instances whereby there are no compensating controls justifying the course of action. - 9.4 The Executive Summary of all final reports is reported through to the Financial Scrutiny and Audit Committee as part of Annual Report and Opinion.
-The PSIAS require this to report on the performance of internal audit relative to its plan, including any significant risk exposures and control issues. - 9.5 Where management agree to recommendations resulting in an action plan, these are regularly followed up to assess progress on implementation by the Head of Finance.
-The results of which are reported periodically to the Financial Scrutiny and Audit Committee as part of the follow up reports from the Head of Finance.
-The internal audit contractor undertakes verification work on closed recommendations at financial year end as part of the Key Controls and Assurance audit. - 9.6 On conclusion of the annual internal audit plan for the financial year the Internal Audit Consortium Manager provides an annual report and opinion to senior management and the Financial Scrutiny and Audit Committee. - 9.7 The annual report and opinion provides: - The opinion on the overall adequacy and effectiveness of the Authority's framework of governance, risk management and control during the financial year, together with reasons if the opinion is unfavourable; - A summary of the internal audit work carried from which the opinion is derived, the follow up of management action taken to ensure implementation of agreed action as at financial year end and any reliance placed upon third party assurances; - Any issues that are deemed particularly relevant to the Annual Governance Statement (AGS);and - The Annual Review of the Effectiveness of Internal Audit, which includes; the level of compliance with the PSIAS and the results of any quality assurance and improvement programme, the outcomes of the performance indicators and the degree of compliance with CIPFA's Statement on the Role of the Head of Internal Audit.
+In all such instances this will be reported through to the Financial Scrutiny and Audit Committee, especially in instances whereby there are no compensating controls justifying the course of action. - 9.4 The Executive Summary of all final reports is reported through to the Financial Scrutiny and Audit Committee as part of the Annual Report and Opinion.
+Should an urgent risk or issue be reported on through the year a progress report would be submitted to the Committee for their consideration, rather than wait until year end reporting.

+- 9.5 Where management agree to recommendations resulting in an action plan, these are regularly followed up to assess progress on implementation.
+The internal audit contractor undertakes verification work on closed recommendations, and also receives response from management in relation to progress made.
+The results of which are reported periodically to the Financial Scrutiny and Audit Committee by the Head of Finance, and a year end conclusion is reported on as part of the Annual Report and Opinion. - 9.6 On conclusion of the annual internal audit plan for the financial year the Internal Audit Consortium Manager provides an annual report and opinion to senior management and the Financial Scrutiny and Audit Committee. - 9.7 The annual report and opinion provides: - The opinion on the overall adequacy and effectiveness of the Authority's framework of governance, risk management and control during the financial year, together with reasons if the opinion is unfavourable; - A summary of the internal audit work carried from which the opinion is derived, the follow up of management action taken to ensure implementation of agreed action as at financial year end and any reliance placed upon third party assurances; - Any issues that are deemed particularly relevant to the Annual Governance Statement (AGS); and - The Annual Review of the Effectiveness of Internal Audit, which includes: - o a statement on conformance with the standards and the results of any quality assurance and improvement programme, - o the outcomes of the performance indicators and - the degree of compliance with CIPFA's Statement on the Role of the Head of Internal Audit.